Coffee Talks — Responding Late Is an Art

 • Partner/Close Friends: use emergency code icon (⚠️) if necessary.

-• Job: clarify schedules, respond the next day except in emergencies.
-On schedule: give micro-confirmations to unblock ("Yes/No/I'll be there at 6 p.m.").
+• Job: Clarify schedules, respond the next day except for emergencies.
+During scheduled hours: provide brief confirmations (“Yes / No / I’ll be there at 6 PM”).

 • Groups: Silence allowed; if they need something direct, they label @name.